Mileage is roundtrip (RT), with levels based on family access.

 Walk along the dirt path through the picnic area and follow signs to Marlette Lake.
 Mostly sun exposed.
 Great wildflowers in early summer.
-Trailhead at Spooner Lake State Park, 12.7 miles south of Incline Village on Hwy.
-28.
+Start at Spooner Lake State Park.

 Secret Harbor & Chimney Beach

 Follow the trail to Chimney Beach trail and follow the trail to the end and over a group of boulders to reach the sandy beaches of Secret Harbor (the wooden steps off the trail lead to the nude beach at Secret Cove).
-West end of picnic area across from Emerald Bay, Hwy.
-28, 5.91 miles south of Incline Village.
+Off Hwy.
+28.

-This aptly named hike is the perfect way to combine a picnic lunch or dinner with a little exercise and a lot of fresh air.
 Just off the Tahoe Rim Trail, the expansive view from the top provides a panorama of both Lake Tahoe and the Martis Valley.
 A single track winds up, offering a gradual climb with no technical challenges, until reaching Picnic Rock, an old volcanic rock.
-Hwy.
-267 north of KingsBeach for 3.8 miles below Brockway Summit and park in left side of the road.
-Follow Tahoe Rim Trail 1.6 miles, turn left at unmarked junction.
+Off Hwy.
+267.

 This short hike offers superb views of Lake Tahoe.
 A short, self-guided nature trail explains the history of the North Shore.
-Take Hwy.
-28 to Crystal Bay and turn left on Reservoir Drive, just past the Tahoe Biltmore Casino.
-Turn right on Lakeview Avenue, then park before the gate (do not block gate or driveways).
+Hwy.
+28 in Crystal Bay.

 This boulder-strewn hike takes hikers to the waterfall descending from Desolation Wilderness into Cascade Lake.
 The falls are raging in the spring and are often a trickle by late summer.
-Since the trail is exposed to the sun throughout the day, save this hike for the morning or early evening.
-This will be a workout for your knees.
 Near the end of the trail, walk up a large, flat boulder to the top of a hill where the trail can become confusing.
 Look for wooden posts marking the trail.
-Trailhead at end of Bayview Campground off Hwy.
-89, 21.5 miles south of TahoeCity.
-Not recommended for small children or small dogs.
+Trailhead at Bayview Campground off Hwy.
+89. Not recommended for small children or small dogs.

 Eagle Falls & Lake